 The AfRSG compiles the official continental African Rhino statistics at its two-yearly meetings and it has been mandated to supply CITES with a report on the latest African status and trends in time for its next Conference of the Parties.
 The AfRSG Chairman, SO or individual members can also be approached by any range state wishing technical support or advice.

-Meetings attended by the 40+ members are held every two years, and in addition individuals or groups of members are assigned to contribute to important international, regional (e.g. the SADC Regional Programme for Rhino Conservation) and national initiatives where their expertise is required.
+Meetings attended by the 40+ members are held every two or three years, and in addition individuals or groups of members are assigned to contribute to important international, regional (e.g. the SADC Regional Programme for Rhino Conservation) and national initiatives where their expertise is required.
 The value of the face-to-face nature of the exchanges helps establish a sense of belonging to a serious and relevant professional peer group, which strengthens the confidence and influence of government rhino conservation managers in particular.